ched-dev/directus-init/README.md

 # Directus Init

-> A preconfigured Directus Headless CMS install with PostgreSQL, intended for extension development or self-hosting
+> A preconfigured Directus Headless CMS install with PostgreSQL - intended for extension development or self-hosting

 by [ched.dev](https://ched.dev)